How do I configure the ATOP and SAR monitoring tools for my EC2 instance running Amazon Linux, RHEL, CentOS, or Ubuntu?

-I have an Amazon Elastic Compute Cloud (Amazon EC2) instance that is running Amazon Linux, Red Hat Enterprise Linux (RHEL), CentOS, or Ubuntu.
-How do I configure the ATOP and SAR monitoring tools to collect granular data about process utilization?
+I have an Amazon Elastic Compute Cloud (Amazon EC2) instance that is runs Amazon Linux, Red Hat Enterprise Linux (RHEL), CentOS, or Ubuntu.
+I want to configure the ATOP and SAR monitoring tools to collect granular data about process utilization.

 Short description

 ATOP and SAR monitoring tools aren't configured on standard Amazon Machine Images (AMIs).
 You can install these monitoring tools on Amazon Linux, RHEL, CentOS, or Ubuntu Linux-based distributions.
-Enabling ATOP and SAR monitoring provides a more granular view into the instance's process utilization with a 30-day retention history.
+Turning on ATOP and SAR monitoring provides a more granular view into the instance's process utilization with a 30-day retention history.

 By default, ATOP and SAR monitoring tools collect metrics in 10-minutes intervals.
-You can reconfigure the interval from the default value to 1 minute intervals to collect more granular data.
+Reconfigure the interval from the default value to 1 minute intervals to collect more granular data.

 Resolution